-We are gracefully on the edge in this wondrous expansion.
+We are gracefully on edge in this wondrous expansion.

 I love to be proactive about my commitments to myself and this community.

-Letting others know about my life and my work has help spread the word.
+Letting others know about my life and my work has helped spread the word.

 My promise.
 Find thought leaders, way finders and love activists with hearty worldviews who share their purpose too.